smajewski0518/budgets-in-bank-accounts/README.md

 **View Goals Dashboard**: The user can see a list of all their active goals.
 Each goal displays its name, the target amount, the current amount saved, and a **progress bar** showing the percentage complete.

-**Progress Bar** The progress bar will show the total amount, the amount that is still required, and the frequency required to make the goal buy specified date.
-There will be a progress bar for each specific goal and another progress bar to show the sum all goals.
+**Progress Bar** The progress bar will show the total amount, the amount that is still required, and the frequency required to make the goal by specified date.
+There will be a progress bar for each specific goal and another progress bar to show the sum of all goals.

 **Contribute to a Goal**: The user can log a new contribution to a specific goal.
 For example, add $50 to the "New Kayak" goal.
 Or the user can designate an amount to savings (e.g. $50) and the program will calculate the percentage of the amount to designate to each goal based on total budgets and selected "by date".